 Math Summer Bridge

 The Math Summer Bridge program at Hillview will be offered from June 21 - July 16.
 Summer Bridge slots are primarily based on teacher referral.
-If parents have questions, they should reach out to their counselors.
+If parents have questions, they should reach out to Associate Principal, Danielle O'Brien at firstname.lastname@example.org.
 More information on the program will be coming soon.

 MPCSD Summer Extended Learning Program